 Fibroids are abnormal growths that develop in or on a woman's uterus.
 Learn about major indicators, including heavy bleeding, pelvis pain, and bloating.

-Endometriosis is a disorder in which the tissue that forms the lining of your uterus grows outside of your uterine cavity.
-The lining is called the endometrium.
+Endometriosis is a disorder in which tissue similar to that which forms the lining of your uterus grows outside of your uterine cavity.
+The lining is called the…

 Gonorrhea is a sexually transmitted disease that affects warm, moist areas of the body.
 Early symptoms include pain when urinating and discharge.